masonpimentel/email-forwarding-validator/README.md

 Note the sensitive scopes warning.
 For our use, we are the project creator so we don't have to worry about the use of our own data.
 We should be able to safely ignore any scope warnings.

+Don't forget to click "Save" at the bottom!

 #### Create project for send account

 These steps are the same as for creating the project for the receive account, except for the following: